Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 See if you qualify for a lower rate in less than 2 minutes

-In this guide, you'll learn exactly how force-placed auto insurance works, what triggers it, how much it can cost, and — most importantly — how to avoid or remove it.
+In this guide, you'll learn exactly how force-placed auto insurance works, what triggers it, how much it can cost in 2025 and 2026, and — most importantly — how to avoid or remove it.
 Understanding your rights and responsibilities as a borrower can save you hundreds of dollars and prevent serious financial complications down the road.

 Key Pinch Points